Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-and inheriting from (\ref{eq:3.64})-(\ref{eq:3.66}), one deduces
+and inheriting from (\ref{c64})-(\ref{c66}), one deduces

-It is advantageous to state our limit processing now.
-In fact, pass to the limit in (\ref{eq:varium}) associated with (\ref{eq:intialum}), evidenced by (\ref{eq:3.64})-(\ref{eq:3.70}), we obtain a couple of functions $\left(u,v\right)$ satisfying the variational problem
+Henceforward, it is advantageous to state our limit processing now.
+In fact, passing to the limit in (\ref{c54}) associated with (\ref{c55}) and evidenced by (\ref{c64} )-(\ref{c70}), we obtain a couple of functions $\left( u,v\right) $ satisfying the variational problem